Find Fast Emergency Dentistry in Charlottesville and Crozet

 Dental emergencies never happen at a good time.
 Maybe you’re experiencing searing sensitivity in the back of the mouth while trying to stay busy at work, or maybe your daughter trips down the stairs and cracks a tooth right before school.
 Whatever your family’s circumstances are, you need help now in these situations.

 At Charlottesville Blue Ridge Dental and Crozet Blue Ridge Dental, our staff always has built-in coverage for emergency situations.
-Dr. Minutella, Dr. Simpson, and Dr. Schoeb are experts at relieving pain fast, and you can trust them to help you get back to your regular routine in record time.
+Dr. Minutella, Dr. Feehan, and Dr. Schoeb are experts at relieving pain fast, and you can trust them to help you get back to your regular routine in record time.
 We’ll do everything in our power to see you on the same day as your initial call, so don’t hesitate to contact either of our locations.

 Of course, you may be unable to reach our offices right away.
 In this case, here are some helpful tips for how to proceed when facing common dental emergencies: